ZeppSav/BEMUse/README.md

 	* [BDRY] Specify the discretisation of elements on the surface of the geometry being investigated;
 	* [IFS] Specify the discretisation of elements on the interior free-surface of the geometry being investigated.
 This is relevant if the `IFR` feature has been activated;
 	* [EFS] Specify the discretisation of elements on the exterior free-surface of the geometry being investigated.
 This is only revelant if you wish to inspect the free surface displacement around the geometry.
 * `Dimensions.bemin`- Specify here the dimensions for the template geometries.
-These have three formats:
+These have two formats:
 	* [BDRY] Specify the dimensions of elements on the surface of the geometry being investigated;
 	* [EFS] Specify the dimensions of elements on the exterior free-surface of the geometry being investigated.
 This is only revelant if you wish to inspect the free surface displacement around the geometry.
 * `Inertia.bemin`- Specify here the inertial parameters of the geometry.
 These are important for the calculation of the RAOs of the geometry.
 These include: